Coasteering Instructor Training

 There are a few prerequisites to you undertaking the course with us:

 - Be a minimum of 18 years of age on the date of assessment

 - Be able to swim 100 metres in a swimming pool

-- Minimum guided learning hours -16 prior to assessment.
+- Have undertaken minimum of 16 guided learning hours prior to undertaking this course

 24 months from the date of the Assessment, with the option of taking a proficiency test prior to the expiry date and every 12 months thereafter.

 Coasteer course syllabus in more detail: